patika-175-protein-react-bootcamp/week5-assignment-eakarr/README.md

 # Week-5 Registration Panel

 **Project's Target**: To learn how to use Formik and Yup libraries to create a registration form.
 Also to learn, how to set a Dark Mode feature.
 This is not a responsive project.
 Best works with large scales.
 Name and Surname inputs are optional but the other inputs have to be filled with respect to the requirements of the inputs.
-After submission, you can view your inputs in the console.
+After submission, inputs can be viewed from the console.
+Dark and Light modes are stored in the localStorage.
-To learn how to use Formik and Yup libraries to create a registration form.
-Also to learn, how to set a Dark Mode feature.
-This is not a responsive project.
-Best works with large scales.
-Name and Surname inputs are optional but the other inputs have to be filled with respect to the requirements of the inputs.
-After submission, you can view your inputs in the console.

 **Live Version** :